snohio/mealkit/docs/provisioning.md

 ```

 > You can run `bash ~/mealkit/nothingtoseehere/scripts/rebootstrap.sh` assuming your credentials file is all good and you have your hosts file up to date.

+## ALL DONE

+Check Automate, log in with a couple of different users.